 Register Your Patent or Trademark

-Your business may have proprietary rights to certain intellectual assets.
-To ward off infringements, you will require the services of a Solicitor to register or protect these rights as patents, trade secrets, copyrights or trademarks.
+Your business may have proprietary to certain intellectual assets.
+To ward off infringements, you will require the services of a licensed IP Attorney in Nigeria to file an application for a patent or trademark registration in Nigeria.

 Register and Obtain Licence From Relevant Regulatory Agency

-Certain businesses are subject to monitoring, regulatory control and licensing by relevant government agencies such as National Agency for Food and Drug Administration and Control (NAFDAC), Nigerian Investments Promotions Commission (NIPC), Nigerian Exports Promotion Council (NEPC), National Office for Technology Acquisition and Promotion (NOTAP), Nigerian Copyright Commission (NCC), Nigerian Customs Service, Central Bank of Nigeria (CBN), etc. You want to obtain the necessary license and comply with health and safety, environmental and other regulatory obligations to avoid punitive liability.
+Some businesses are subject to regulatory control and licensing by government departments such as the National Agency for Food and Drug Administration and Control (NAFDAC), Nigerian Investment Promotion Commission (NIPC), Nigerian Exports Promotion Council (NEPC), National Office for Technology Acquisition and Promotion (NOTAP), Nigerian Customs Service, Central Bank of Nigeria (CBN), etc. You want to obtain the necessary license and comply with health, safety, environmental and other regulatory obligations.

 Issue Employment Contracts